 Service affected Children and Families Branch Please provide a short description of the service / policy/project/project phase The participation of children and families is key to the delivery of our services and the impact of our outcomes, and is fully embedded within all teams and districts, and led locally.
-Please explain the new/changed service/policy/project As participation is now fully embedded within our districts and services, the proposal is for this to continue with districts developing, co-ordinating and promoting this work without a specific central function.
+Please explain the new/changed service/policy/project As a result of the work being undertaken by districts, services and teams, the proposal is for one post to be deleted (Participation Officer) as this is no longer work that needs to be/is done or co-ordinated centrally by one person.